flutter/website/src/docs/cookbook/navigation/named-routes.md

 ---
 title: Navigate with named routes
 prev:
-  title: "Navigate to a new screen and back"
+  title: Navigate to a new screen and back
   path: /docs/cookbook/navigation/navigation-basics
 next:
-  title: "Return data from a screen"
+  title: Return data from a screen
   path: /docs/cookbook/navigation/returning-data
 ---